-Parents of a student at or above grade level 3 who does not perform satisfactorily on his or her state-mandated examinations, will be notified that their child will participate in special instructional programs designed to improve performance.
+A student at or above grade 3 who does not perform satisfactorily on his or her state-mandated examinations will participate in special instructional programs designed to improve performance.
+The district will notify the parent of their child's participation in this program.
 The student may be required to participate in this instruction before or after normal school hours or outside of the normal school year.
 Failure of a student to attend these programs may result in violations of required school attendance as well as the student not being promoted to the next grade level.

-A personal graduation plan (PGP) will be prepared for any student at the middle school or junior high level who did not perform satisfactorily on a state-mandated assessment or is determined by the district as not likely to earn a high school diploma before the fifth school year following enrollment in grade 9.
-The PGP will be designed and implemented by a school counselor, teacher, or other staff member designated by the principal.
+For a middle-school student who does not perform satisfactorily on his or her state-mandated examinations, a school official will prepare a personal graduation plan (PGP).
+School officials will also develop a PGP for a middle-school student who is determined by the district to be unlikely to earn a high school diploma within five years of high school enrollment.
 The plan will, among other items, identify the student's educational goals, address the parent's educational expectations for the student, and outline an intensive instruction program for the student.
-[For additional information, see the school counselor and policy EIF(LEGAL).]
+[See the school counselor and policy EIF(LEGAL) for more information.]
 For a student receiving special education services, the student's IEP may serve as the student's PGP and would therefore be developed by the student's ARD committee.